history and

 Evenings:

-• vegetable and poultry-parts stew (I stew enough for 5 to 7 days, mixed vegetable, diced carrots, beets, celery, yams, broccoli, parsnips, zuccini, whatevery, and chicken livers or hearts or stomachs/ gizzards [Menonite or organic],
+• vegetable and poultry-parts stew (I cookenough for a week or so, and freeze some) mixed vegetable, diced carrots, beets, celery, yams, broccoli, parsnips, zuccini, whatevery, and chicken livers and hearts [Menonite or organic],

 When I first steeled myself to give the dogs raw chicken necks (I "knew" that raw was fine, but still, "chicken bones!"), Lucky was so delighted with them that he wouldn't eat anything else.
 We had to withhold the necks and it was two days before he would consent to eat his old diet.
 Then once, a year later, I ran out of chicken necks and he wouldn't eat anything else for two days!